 1) The Fluids of the Inner Ear, perilymph and endolymph

-Iillustrations at the top are:
+The iillustrations across the top are:

-(Right) A mid-modiolar histologic section through the guinea pig ear showing the membranous and cellular structures inside.
+(Right) A mid-modiolar histologic section through the guinea pig ear, showing the membranous and cellular structures inside.